nielstron/ha_blnet/README.md

         can_node: optional_can_bus_node
         scan_interval: optional_scan_interval_seconds

+**Password hint:** The component tries to log in as "Expert" (so enter its password here if it is set).

 There *is* the option to enable usage of the `ta_direct` protocal, which is however not properly working yet.

 The result: